How to Optimize Your Ecommerce Value Proposition

-Some decision-makers regard ROI as the single most important factor in an ecommerce platform purchasing decision.
-For most B2B companies, determining ROI prior to making any significant changes is par for the course.
-So what happens when the true ROI of a decision is impossible to fully quantify?
+Some decision-makers regard ROI as the single most important factor in an ecommerce platform purchasing decision, and for that reason, analyzing current B2B ecommerce ROI prior to making any significant changes is par for the course.
+However, arriving at this figure can be challenging.
+The classic B2B ecommerce ROI calculator (below) focuses primarily on revenue, but there are many other factors which contribute to holistic ROI and a strong B2B web strategy.
+So what happens when ROI is difficult to accurately measure?

 This is a challenge many B2B merchants encounter when it comes to deciding whether or not to adopt a new B2B ecommerce platform.
 Sure, you could use a formula to calculate the ROI of ecommerce software, but chances are it won’t yield an accurate representation of your true return on investment.
 A standard ecommerce ROI calculation formula looks like this: